Snger/reading-notes/tools/VisualStudio.md

 3. nuget package config
 4. debug config: symbol(.pdb) position - http://localhost:33417/ D:\workspace\VS-SymbolCache

+## clipboard different from the system one
+1. VsVim uses the gVim settings which will default to using the unnamed register for edit and paste commands.
+But it also implements the clipboard option which allows you to use the Windows System clipboard instead of the unnamed register.
+2. To get this behavior put the following in your vimrc file
+> `set clipboard=unnamed`

 ## Package Manager Console
 1. In all cases, you open the Console in Visual Studio through the Tools > NuGet Package Manager > Package Manager Console command.
 2. At the top of the pane you can select the desired package source, manage sources (by clicking the gear icon), and select the default project to which commands will be applied.